 Kids should get the same FDIC insurance and higher interest rates that you do, after all.
 And thanks to the power of compounding, kids may see the best benefits, as their funds have more time to grow.
 Showing them their bank statements and interest earned can teach them important lessons about money while motivating them to save instead of spend.

-5. Removing the Temptation to Spend
+5. Save to Remove the Temptation to Spend

 Some people have a personality where they can’t seem to hold onto money for very long.
 It’s important to understand yourself and your money habits.
 If you’re the kind of person who loves to spend every dollar they earn, a high-yield savings account can be a barrier that helps you save with less temptation to use the money on a new Xbox or Tory Burch bag.